International Kite Festival in Gujarat – Uttarayan: History

-The symbolism of this festival is to show the awakening of the gods from their deep sleep.
-Through India's history, it is said that India created the tradition of kite flying due to the kings and royals, later followed by nawabs, who found the sport entertaining, and as a way to display their skills and power.
-Over time, as the sport became popular, it began to reach the masses.
+Following the decline of the Mughal empire, kite flying continued as a seasonal and festive activity among the general population.
 Kite flying has been a regional event in Gujarat for several years.
 However, the first international festival was celebrated in 1989 when people from all across the globe participated and showcased their innovative kites.

 In the 2012 event, the International Kite Festival was inaugurated by Chief Minister Narendra Modi in the presence of Governor Kamla Beniwal.